LunarStorm97/TWRP-Builder/README.md

 4. **Configure Parameters**: Provide the necessary values for each parameter based on your device and needs.
 5. **Start the Build**: Click on "Run workflow" to start the build process.

-The workflow will download the required device trees and manifests, set up the build environment, and generate the TWRP recovery image for your device.

 ### Credits

 This workflow is based on the work of several contributors and open-source projects.